Manchester Wrongful Death Lawyer Discusses Surviving Family Members’ Rights

 How is liability determined?

 Whether the defendant is liable to the plaintiff in wrongful death will hinge upon whether the defendant would have been liable in a cause of action for negligence had the victim survived.
 In general, negligence is found where the defendant owed a duty of care to the victim and breached that duty, resulting in injury.
-If the defendant would have been negligent had the victim lived, he cannot escape liability in wrongful death.
+If the defendant would have been negligent had the victim lived, he cannot escape liability for a wrongful death.

 Contact a Manchester Wrongful Death Lawyer Today